aimms/how-to/Articles/526/526-modeling-composite-objects.rst

 We want to develop a time space network: a network with flows over arcs for discrete time periods.
 Each arc has a from node and a to node.
-The flow over an arc has a cost, possibly 0.
+The flow over an arc has a cost.
-There is a stock balance for each node, as each node has incoming arcs (perhaps 0), and outgoing arcs (perhaps 0), and a min and a max on the amount of inventory (both possibly 0).
+There is a stock balance for each node, as each node has incoming arcs, and outgoing arcs, and a min and a max on the amount of inventory.

-Let's first specify some identifiers that are independent of the case selected:
+Let's first specify some identifiers that are independent of the approach selected:

 Common identifiers
 ^^^^^^^^^^^^^^^^^^